Showings That Make Buyers Say “OMG"

 3. Try Some Simple Staging

-You want your home to look its best while it’s on the market — during the open house.
+You want your home to look its best while it’s on the market — especially during the open house.
 Many agents say the best way to primp your home for its big day is to stage it.

 Depending on what your agent recommends, staging may involve renting new furniture or decor for certain rooms in your home.
 There are also some easy staging tricks you can try on the day of your open house.
 Consider displaying a bouquet of fresh flowers in the entryway, setting your dining room table to make it look inviting, or turning on your outdoor sprinklers shortly before visitors arrive to make your lawn sparkle.